JosephM101/Force-Windows-11-Install/README.md

 **Looking for Windows 11 ISOs?
 Head over to [UUP Dump](https://uupdump.net/fetchupd.php?arch=amd64&ring=wif&build=latest) to download the latest Dev build of Windows 11, and create a bootable ISO.
 Need help?
 [You can start here.](https://github.com/JosephM101/Force-Windows-11-Install/blob/main/docs/UUPDump-Tutorial.md)**

+***Please note that this tool does not allow Windows 11 to be installed on 32-bit (x86) platforms.
+Windows 11 is a 64-bit-only OS, and therefore will not work at all on older architectures such as 32-bit (x86).***

 **I am also developing a command-line interface tool for UUP Dump, so that you can download the latest update package for a given channel, and generate an installable ISO for use with this script.
 Using just a single command.
 Requires Python 3 and the `requests` module.
 You can check out the project [here](https://github.com/JosephM101/uupdump_cli#one-line-run).**

 ------